32bitwave/32bitcoffee/_posts/1998-04-24-title-first-post.md

 This site approaches technology with hands-on projects for all ages.

-Our goal is to create "low barrier to entry" projects that are easy to understand.
+Low barrier to entry projects that are easy for everyone to understand.

 Examples of topics that will be covered:
 Programming